GEM-benchmark/GEM-benchmark.github.io/web/data/shared_task.md

 ### Data

-The training and validation sets are available using the process described on [this page]().

-All datasets are available through [Huggingface Datasets](https://huggingface.co/docs/datasets/) and [Tensorflow Datasets](https://www.tensorflow.org/datasets).
+The training and validation sets are available through [Huggingface Datasets](https://huggingface.co/docs/datasets/) and [Tensorflow Datasets](https://www.tensorflow.org/datasets).
 Using Huggingface, you can load a dataset as follows:

 ```python
 from datasets import load_dataset